ltspicer/dxf2gcode.linux.installer/readme.txt

 See https://github.com/ltspicer/dxf2gcode
 There is a edited dxf2gcode version which runs on Python 3.10.
+The script can download and install this automatically.

 Please test it and give me feedback ;)